about romance…

 Arthur Eddington

 There is a very deep truth here.
-Which is why maybe we can speak of ‘true love’ as opposed to the socially, contextually and rationally regulated.
+Which is why maybe we can speak of ‘true love’ as opposed to the socially, contextually and rationally regulated version.

 ‘This is true love.You think this happens every day?’

 This has nothing to do with ‘sacredness’ or anything even remotely religious.
-I have no time for religions or beliefs in deities of any kind.
-Except for a few insignificant and basically harmless nature worshipping outliers—religions are spiritually brutal, oppressive, national borders ignoring, controllers of human societies.
+I have no time for religions or ideologies of any kind.
+Except for a few insignificant outliers—religions and ideologies are spiritually brutal, oppressive controllers of human societies.
 In that way they do provide coherence and coexistence; never mind how ludicrous their creeds may be.
 But at the same time they elicit a terrible price, in that they have always and will always do what they can to destroy ‘true love’.
-The same, by the way goes for everything qualifying as ‘ideologies’, and never mind how well-meaning they may appear, or how well-intentioned they started off from.
-The road to hell is paved with good intentions…

-We should celebrate that anarchy; celebrate romance; not look down our noses at ‘happy endings’; and in our minds always, when we read THE END under a happy ending romance, replace it with THE END OF A BEGINNING.
+I think that love of the 1AND1=1+ kind is what makes humans mysteriously different from all other living creatures.
+We should celebrate the anarchy of 1AND1=1+; celebrate romance; not look down our noses at ‘happy endings’; and in our minds always, when we read THE END under a happy ending romance, replace it with THE END OF A BEGINNING.

-I know that modernist cynicism—for cynicism it is—about ‘true ‘love’ in the it’s all about the ‘and’ sense weighs in oppressively and persuasively against true love’s very existence.
-My counsel is for us to have the courage to ignore it and surrender to it anyway.
+I know that modernist cynicism, just like religions and basically all ideologies, when it comes to ‘true love’ in the 1AND1=1+ sense weighs in oppressively and persuasively against it.
+But why not muster up the courage to ignore this pressures and surrender to it anyway?
 If we don’t, what’s left for us but meaninglessness?